codingMustache/codingMustache/README.md

 ## Joke of the Day

-Is the pool safe for diving?
-It deep ends.
+What do Alexander the Great and Winnie the Pooh have in common?
+Same middle name.

 ## Daily Trivia

-Which data structure does FILO apply to?
+Which of these is not a key value of Agile software development?
- 1. Tree
+ 1. Responding to change
- 2. Stack
+ 2. Customer collaboration
- 3. Heap
+ 3. Individuals and interactions
- 4. Queue
+ 4. Comprehensive documentation

 <details>
   <summary>Answer</summary>
-  Stack
+  Comprehensive documentation
 </details>